walt-id/waltid-sd-jwt/README.md

 #### Present an SD-JWT

-#### Parse and verify an SD-JWT using the Nimbus JWT crypto provider
+#### Parse and verify an SD-JWT using the NimbusDS-based JWT crypto provider

 #### Integrate with custom JWT crypto provider